 The more contact I've had with those divorced and divorcing, and with people who needed to get out of miserable, dangerous, abusive and broken marriages, the more my heartaches.
 Too many situations simply don't fit the rules.

 Let me give you an example of a letter that I recently received from a woman with two daughters.
 She is tragically trapped in a marriage sham but feels is obligated to keep married because God will punish her if she divorces the miserable dead beat.

-Today, I try to interpret the Bible's teachings on divorce - and there are many - as a selection of godly principles.
+Today, I try to interpret what the Bible says about divorce and it's teaching- and there are many - as a selection of godly principles.
 With this approach, I find the Scriptures full of help which provides much truth to work with in helping hurting people.